Reno County Civil War Soldiers and Sailors Monument

 Reno County Timeline

-This timeline provides a condensed summary of the historical journey of Reno County, Kansas.
+This timeline provides a concise overview of the key events in the history of Reno County, Kansas.

 - 1803: The area that is now Reno County was acquired as part of the Louisiana Purchase.